khulnasoft-lab/a2a-mcp/README.md

-# A2A vs MCP Agent Demo
+# A2A ⚡ MCP Agents

 This project demonstrates two different approaches to agent communication:
 1. **Master Control Program (MCP)** - A centralized server-based approach where agents communicate through a central server